Did you know that 87% of adults in the UK are online each day (according to the ONS)?

-So putting time and effort into getting your business found on search engines is worth doing.
+It is worth putting time and effort into getting your business found on search engines.
 This process of improving your position on search engines is called Search Engine Optimisation (or SEO)

 Every time Google changes its algorithm (and everyone moans), it is just to get the best set of search results for its customers.
-Usually reducing the impact of any sneaky tactics to artificially promote your business.
+Usually reducing the impact of those sneaky tricks that have been used to artificially promote your business.

-Where you rank is determined by the Google algorithm.
-Which is just a fancy term for a formula that takes all the web pages that Google has crawled (ie seen) and when someone types a search into Google decides which pages should be shown and in what order.
+The Google algorithm determines where you rank.
+An algorithm is just a fancy term for a formula that takes all the web pages that Google has crawled (ie seen) and when someone types a search into Google decides which pages should be shown and in what order.

 The Google algorithm is a secret.
 No-one outside of Google knows what it is and it changes regularly.
 There are allegedly over 200 factors that Google takes into account.